 |St. Catherine’s of Siena||Friday||9:30am-10:30am|

-Square, Round, Line & Polka Dancing: Caller-led dances that increase muscular strength, improve coordination and balance, and reduce stress.
+Square and other Social Dances: Caller-led dances that increase muscular strength, improve coordination and balance, and reduce stress.
 Join as many dances as you would like and enjoy watching your peers as they dance too!
-No experience necessary.
-There will be basic instruction given in the first 30 minutes.
+No experience or partner necessary.
+Dances will be demonstrated and taught.
 Newcomers Welcome!
-(Fridays at Lifelong from 1:30pm-4:00pm, $3 drop-in)

 Through the generosity of Borg Warner, Lifelong members can swim in the Borg Warner pool on Warren Rd.
 It is a great heated outdoor pool, surrounded by trees, with a shallow and deep end, a diving board, and several lanes for swimming laps.
 There is plentiful parking and easy access from Warren.

-Pool passes will be available to Lifelong members when the pool is open, usually sometime near the end of June.
+Pool passes will be available to Lifelong members when the pool is open, usually sometime in June.
 The season runs between June to August, and the hours in the past have been from 11 – 7.
 The passes are for Lifelong members only, guests are not permitted.
 Passes can be picked up at the front desk at Lifelong.

 To check if the passes have arrived, check this website, or call the front desk.